 - All doors between the domestic premises and common parts.

 The fire risk assessment will need to cover the above aspects in residential properties.
-This clarification will empower the Fire and Rescue Services to take enforcement action, and hold building owners to account if they are not compliant.
-This means that the Fire Safety Act is not only focused on the 4,000 high-rise residential buildings, but all residential properties that contain two or more sets of domestic properties, therefore there could be as many as 1.7million properties across the UK, that fall under the catchment of this change.
+This clarification empowers the Fire and Rescue Services to take enforcement action, and hold building owners to account if they are not compliant.
+This means that the Fire Safety Act 2021 is not only focused on the 4,000 high-rise residential buildings, but all residential properties that contain two or more sets of domestic properties, therefore there could be as many as 1.7million properties across the UK, that fall under the catchment of this change.